Merced County assistance programs.

 Emergency family crisis programs for paying bills and expenses

 Receive access to numerous forms of assistance from the Merced Salvation Army.
 The social services and financial resources offered to the local community include food such as hot breakfast & dinner meals, groceries, and grants.
-There may be money for rent assistance, emergency lodging, gas vouchers, back-to school supplies, clothing, toys, or coats for kids.
+There may be support including free back-to school supplies, clothing, Christmas toys, or coats for kids.
 Free supplies such as household products, toiletries, diapers, and other emergency assistance and grants may also be offered.
-Call 209-383-4225, or more on the Merced County Salvation Army.

 Merced County Community Action Agency is the local non-profit.
 They are a great place to turn to for information, counseling, and from time to time limited financial assistance.
 Among the programs and services they offer to the low income and struggling individuals include: